 Preventing and addressing homelessness: bringing empty homes back into use, particularly in areas where there is significant pressure on affordable housing, can increase housing supply and help to alleviate housing system pressures.
 Furthermore, the prevention work carried out within local authorities can help to prevent some properties becoming empty in the first instance through advice, assistance and support provision.
 Rapid rehousing is a key approach to assist local authorities towards ending homelessness.
-Local authorities have prepared and are now delivering Rapid Rehousing Transition Plans since 2019, Empty Homes Officers should consider the references, actions and commitments within their local authority's RRTP in relation to empty homes.
+Local authorities have prepared and are now delivering Rapid Rehousing Transition Plans4 since 2019, Empty Homes Officers should consider the references, actions and commitments within their local authority's RRTP in relation to empty homes.

 Specialist Provision: Providing affordable and suitable accommodation for households with particular needs can be a challenge for local authorities.
 Bringing the right type of home in the right location back into use to enable independent living is one-way empty homes can help meet outcomes relating to specialist housing provision and the needs of households who have particular housing needs.
-Local authorities are required to prepare a Strategic Housing
+Local authorities are required to prepare a Strategic Housing Investment Plan annually.5 This plan outlines proposals in relation to new housing supply including investment in empty homes.
+There may be opportunities for Empty Homes Officer to work closely with colleagues to identify and assist in bringing empty homes back into use in relation to specialist provision.
+This could also be linked to the Housing Contribution Statement6 as it sets out how the Health & Social Care partners intend to work with housing services to deliver its outcomes, which could include identifying and sourcing suitable accommodation for households with specialist requirements, which this could include empty homes.

-&lt;sup>3 https://www.gov.scot/publications/local-housing-strategy-guidance-2019/ -Pages 33-34, 8.24-8.28, and recommendations E, F and G
+$^{^3 \}underline{www.gov.scot/publications/local-housing_strategy_guidance_2019/- Pages 33-34, 8.24-8.28, and recommendations E, F and G and G and G and G and G are also as a fine of the commendation of the commenda$